mohammedtaher95/AUTOTESTIMATIC-SeleniumJAVA_TAF/README.md

 ### Step 3: Running Tests
 - Run your TestClass.java as a TestNG Test Class.
 - The execution report will open automatically in your default web browser after the test run is completed
-- After Running your test, propeties files will be generated automatically in the following directory `src\main\resources\properties`, so you can edit them according to the needed options you want to use
+- After Running your test, properties files will be generated automatically in the following directory `src\main\resources\properties`, so you can edit them according to the needed options you want to use